Trystan-C/CC-ASM/docs/SYSTEM.md

 to the next word on the stack.

 CC-ASM programs can also directly write/read to/from the stack using the `push/pop` instructions.
 There is no size granualarity provided with these instructions, however, so every `push/pop` stores a long.
-If a program tries to push a long onto the stack that will push
+If a program tries to push a long onto the stack that will exceed the maximum stack address, a runtime error is thrown and the program crashes.

 ### User Input